CBD 101

 Cannabinoid receptors are found in the brain, organs, connective tissues, glands, and immune cells.
 Within each receptor site, the system performs different tasks to create and maintain balance, or homeostasis.

-How to Dose CBD Oil
+How to dose CBD Oil

 Each glass dropper measures 1 fluid mL of CBD oil, divided into quarters.
 Below you will find the total concentration of CBD present within each measured dose of CBD oil.